exalted/martinaali.wedding/index.md

 The location is called "Antico Casale Cesenatico" and <a href="http://anticocasalecesenatico.com" target="_blank" rel="noopener noreferrer">this is their website</a>.

-**Do NOT** GPS-navigate to the location by looking up their address straight from the website however, otherwise you will end up in other people's home.
-Trust us, we've been there… Although the address on the website would guide you to a very close location and you would met with lovely people, we'd rather have you in our own party!
+**Do NOT** GPS-navigate to the location by looking up their address straight from the website however, otherwise you will end up in other people's homes.
+Trust us, we've been there… Although the address on the website would guide you to a very close location and you would meet lovely people, we'd rather have you at our party!

 Here the "official" address as it appears on their website: